-Interpreting the effects of noise on marine mammals, birds, sea turtles, and fish depends on various parameters, including the sound exposure level and duration, the sound frequency, and the animals hearing ability.
-As discussed above, SPLs can be expressed in several ways including: (1) peak pressure levels expressed in either psi, or dB re 1 uPa and (2) the average or root-mean-square (RMS) level over the duration of the sound, also expressed in dB re 1 μPa.
-Acoustic thresholds for some species have also been established with reference to sound exposure level (SEL) where the sound pressure is squared and integrated over the duration of the signal and summed for multiple events to result in a cumulative SEL (SEL{cum}).
+Interpreting the effects of noise on marine mammals, birds, sea turtles, and fish depends on various parameters, including the SEL and duration, the sound frequency, and the animal's hearing ability.
+As discussed above, SPLs can be expressed in several ways, including: (1) peak pressure levels expressed in either psi, or dB re 1 μPa, and (2) the average or root-mean-square (RMS) level over the duration of the sound, also expressed in dB re 1 μPa.
+Acoustic thresholds for some species have also been established with reference to SEL where the sound pressure is squared and integrated over the duration of the signal and summed for multiple events to result in a cumulative SEL (SEL{cum}).
 Because the expected underwater noise levels from sonic booms and component impacts represent single pulses that are relatively low in acoustic strength and very short in duration, peak pressure levels were used for analysis purposes.
 Because the sound durations for stage impacts are unknown and there is only a single event, we use the rule of thumb outlined by the US Navy (2015a) that the numeric value of SEL is equal to the SPL of a one-second sound that has the same total energy as the exposure event (US Navy 2015a).
 Therefore, if the sound duration is one second, SPL and SEL have the same numeric value (but not the same reference quantities as SEL is dB re 1 μ Pa2-s; US Navy 2015a).
 This assumes that the SPL is held constant.
-Since the duration of the SPLs are unknown, we use 1 second as a likely conservative estimate of stage impact effects since any duration changes would change SEL as a function of $10\log{10}(duration)$ and a decrease in duration would lower the estimated SEL dB (US Navy 2015a).
+Since the duration of the SPLs is unknown, we use one second as a likely conservative estimate of stage impact effects since any duration changes would change SEL as a function of 10log10(duration) and a decrease in duration would lower the estimated SEL dB (US Navy 2015a).

 Cetaceans.
-General hearing abilities and know hearing capabilities for cetaceans and of individual consultation species are discussed in section 4.1.
-For assessing TTS and PTS effects on cetaceans in the Action Area, this analysis used the revised acoustic threshold criteria from NMFS "Technical Guidance for Assessing the Effects of Anthropogenic Sound on Marine Mammal Hearing" (NOAA 2016).
-The current thresholds depend on the hearing ability of marine mammals where cetaceans are separated into low-frequency, mid-frequency, and high-frequency groups (Table 5-3).
-The revised thresholds use both peak sound pressure levels (SPL{peak}) and accumulated sound exposure levels (SEL{cum}; NOAA 2016).
-Since elevated sound pressure levels for the FE-1 flight are very short in duration, we use peak exposure levels to estimate the effects of the pressures on consultation organisms (Table 5-4).
-Since the revised acoustic threshold criteria used by NMFS (NOAA 2016) include only thresholds for PTS and TTS and no criteria for behavioral effects, we use the "Criteria and Thresholds for US Navy Acoustic and Explosive Effect Analysis" (Finneran and Jenkins 2012).
-The current US Navy standard for analysis for single explosive events is not to use a behavioral disturbance threshold for marine mammals as any behavioral disturbance from this type of event is likely to be limited to a short-lived startle reaction (Finneran and Jenkins 2012).
+General hearing abilities and know hearing capabilities for cetaceans and of individual consultation species are discussed in Section 4.1.
+For assessing TTS and PTS effects on cetaceans in the Action Area, this analysis used the revised acoustic threshold criteria from NMFS "2018 Revisions to: Technical Guidance for Assessing the Effects of Anthropogenic Sound on Marine Mammal Hearing" (NOAA 2018b).
+The current thresholds depend on the hearing ability of marine mammals where cetaceans are separated into low-frequency, mid-frequency, and high-frequency functional hearing groups (Table 5-3).
+In these analyses, cetacean groups are referred to by their functional hearing groups where animals in the low-frequency cetacean group have an estimated auditory bandwidth of 7 Hz to 22 kHz, 150 Hz to 160 kHz in the mid-frequency cetacean group, and 200 Hz to 180 kHz in the high-frequency cetacean group (Southall et al. 2007).
+The revised thresholds use both peak sound pressure levels (SPL{peak}) and accumulated sound exposure levels (SEL{cum}; NOAA 2018b).
+Since elevated SPLs

+Table 5-3.

+Marine Mammal Functional Hearing Groups for Assessing the Effects of Elevated Sound Pressure

+Levels